jmureg/calico-mesos-deployments/docs/CalicoWithTheDockerContainerizer.md

 ## Creating a Docker network and managing network policy

 With Calico, a Docker network represents a logical set of rules that define the allowed traffic in and out of containers assigned to that network.
 The rules are encapsulated in a Calico "profile".
 Each Docker network is assigned its own Calico profile.

-#### Create a Docker network
+#### Create a Docker network on one machine

 To create a Docker network using Calico, run the `docker network create` command specifying "calico" as both the network and IPAM driver.
 For example,